A Tinkerer's guide to tuning a standard mode (100kHz) i2c bus:¶

 The two signal lines (SCL & SDA) EACH require a resistor to pull them to a logic high voltage and a device output pin to pull them low.

-All devices on an I2C bus segment must use the correct voltage level.
+All devices on an i2c bus segment should use the same voltage level. (exception: passive level-shifers)

 Do NOT mix incompatible 3.3V and 5V devices on a segment (without a passive level-shifter).